Learn how to make kombucha at home and rejoice in the art of naturally fermented probiotic drinks!

 - Space blanket (again, only necessary if your house does not stay above 70 degrees)

-- An efficient method of transferring the kombucha from the jug to bottles or the dispenser you will be using to drink the kombucha out of.
+- A large pitcher or an efficient method of transferring the kombucha from the jug to bottles or the dispenser you will be using to drink the kombucha out of.

 - Small fine metal strainer (we use a metal coffee strainer)